0xAliHn/kotlin-for-android-developers/construction_methods_and_function_parameters.md

 }
 ```

-As you can see, the second argument `length` specifies a default value.
-This means that when you call the second value can be passed or not pass, so you can avoid the need to overload the function:
+As you can see, the second parameter `length` specifies a default value.
+This means you can write
+the second value or not, which avoids the need of function overloading:

 ```kotlin
 toast("Hello")
 toast("Hello", Toast.LENGTH_LONG)
 ```

-This is the same as the following Java code:
+This would be equivalent to the next code in Java:

 ```java
 void toast(String message){